jonasrosland/cv/content/home/about.md

 - Building trust to receive funding across domains and previous pillars to expand the scope of the community management and technical documentation team, widening the breadth of technical complexity amongst open source projects.
 - Spearheading the community engagement health checks initiative, building a way for my team of community managers to regularly provide project teams with clear measurements on whether a project is failing or succeeding in meeting their engagement goals, and offer actionable tasks to course correct if needed, leading to a 2-3x contributor growth in the past 3 years.
 Maintainers and PMs sign off on improvements to be implemented to further enhance the community health within topics such as release cadence, documentation quality, and maintainer attentiveness.
 - Driving a company-wide implementation of a common template and process using Hugo and Netlify for all our open source project websites, to easily create and manage documentation and resources for projects.
-- Leading community efforts within the Kubernetes community to onboard new contributors en masse through his part of the leadership team for the Kubernetes Contributor Summit.

 ### Open Source Community Manager, VMware